 The haute confections at Mercedeh Shoes are not for shrinking violets, but these shoes may just be the most 'Monaco' of Monaco shopping finds.
 Think fishnet stilettos, violent pink boots or red velvet thigh-highs.
 Meanwhile, Segraeti is spread across two stores: one is dedicated to tableware, while the other incorporates their design office, the furniture showroom and decorations, from baroque through to avant-garde.
 For everything wonderful about French produce, Comtesse du Barry an essential stop.
 Fill your picnic basket.

-01 Shopping in style © Monte-Carlo Société des Bains de Mer 02 One Monte-Carlo facade © Monte-Carlo Société des Bains de Mer 03 Boutiges galore © The Metropole #SUPPORTLOCAL Shopping secrets When you've had your fill of designer brands, follow the lead of locals to much-loved haunts.
+o1 Shopping in style © Monte-Carlo Société des Bains de Mer o2 One Monte-Carlo facade © Monte-Carlo Société des Bains de Mer o3 Boutiges galore © The Metropole

+One Monte-Carlo

+The newest district of chic.

+This eco-precinct combines vertical gardens and cutting-edge architecture with highend luxury shopping.
+Alongside the Place du Casino, the quartier is centred around the pedestrian-only Promenade Princesse Charlène, highlighting a who's who of luxe boutiques: Balenciaga, Fendi, Chanel et al among the precinct's 24 lavish stores.

+There's no big surprise at finding an LV boutique here, a must-see for its flamboyant window displays and artistry.

+mathematical genius of watchmaking Art in Time is a concept gallery dedicated not only to independent and niche brands but to temporary art and photography exhibitions within the spectrum of watchmaking.

+visitmonaco.com { 83

+#SUPPORTLOCAL

+Shopping secrets

+When you've had your fill of designer brands, follow the lead of locals to much-loved haunts.

 This populace and its many visitors love their labels, which means flagship stores for such infamous global haute couture names as Dolce & Gabbana, Hermès and Christian Dior, of course.
 But the shopping certainly doesn't end at the designer 'Golden Circle' around the Place du Casino.

 Near the port, you'll find about 200 high-street brands and indie boutiques, plus the Casino supermarket, in the central ward of La Condamine - but the real pearl of the area is La Condamine Market.
 La Halle Gourmande is opened from Tuesday to Saturday from 6 pm to 11 pm for dinner.
 This is where you'll discover the traditional heart and soul of Monaco, in its three zones, terracotta tiles and bounteous Provençal and Mediterranean eateries.
+Unlike shopping centres and boutiques that close on Sundays (except in summer)

+Zara is found the world over, its instore collections are varied depending on location.
+But the outlets in Monaco may have the best range in the world.

-Unlike shopping centres and boutiques that close on Sundays (except in summer) in Monaco, this open-air market (producers and florists) is open from 7am to 1pm daily, while the inside market is open from 7am to 3:30pm.
+in Monaco, this open-air market (producers and florists) is open from 7am to 1pm daily, while the inside market is open from 7am to 3:30pm.

 For shopping that strikes a balance between beauty and practicality, the Centre Commercial de Fontvieille is the shopping centre to experience local life.
-This is where you can browse the cornucopia that is the supermarket Carrefour, ogle 36 boutiques and enjoy a number of nearby museums and sights, such as the Rocher de Monaco overlooking the centre, the Naval Museum and the breathtaking little marina outside. 🐼
+This is where you can browse the cornucopia that is the supermarket Carrefour, ogle 36 boutiques and enjoy a number of nearby museums and sights, such as the Rocher de Monaco overlooking the centre, the Naval Museum and the breathtaking little marina outside. 🚱

-04 Shopping Monaco's high streets

-© andersphoto/Shutterstock

-05 Condamine market © Visit Monaco

-06 Monaco-Ville's charming streets

-© Direction de la Communication
+04 Shopping Monaco's high streets © andersphoto/Shutterstock os Condamine market © Visit Monaco 06 Monaco-Ville's charming streets © Direction de la Communication